exercism/bash/docs/TESTS.md

 #### Other Linux

-For other Linux distributions the implementation of `bats` we use is not conveniently packaged.
+For other Linux distributions the implementation of `bats` we use may not be conveniently packaged.
 The best way to install it is from source.
 If you want to install it under `/usr/local` then
 ```bash